 I’m telling you now research is the number one factor that will lead to you selling a shirt or leave you scratching your head and asking how the hell is this working for “everyone” else.
-Whilst in tier 10 all your slots are highly precious and to be honest extremely limiting.
-MBA is a numbers game, the more shirts you have live the more likely you are to make a sale.
-Think of it this way, who is more likely to sell a coffee on a street with 10 coffee shops, the owner with 1 coffee shop or the owner with 9?
+While in tier 10 all your slots are highly precious and to be honest extremely limiting.
+MBA is a numbers game, the more shirts you have to live the more likely you are to make a sale.
+Think of it this way, who is more likely to sell a coffee on the street with ten coffee shops, the owner of 1 coffee shop or the owner with 9?

 - How much competition is within a niche?

 Firstly a niche is a specific segment of a topic, for example, we might want to sell a shirt that targets people who like fishing.
 Our topic would be “fishing”, but our niche could be something along the lines of “Alabama fly fishing contest 2017”.

 The reason you want to niche down when creating shirts is to reduce the competition, which in turn makes it more likely that your shirt will be seen and bought.

 If you are not already using merchinformer go sign up to the three-day free trial right now, I do 100% of my research through it and contribute the majority of my success to the software itself.